 - About a dozen native trees and shrubs were also planted along the pathway in 2019.

-- Ongoing attention and maintenance will be required to prevent the invasive, non-native Phragmites australis from regaining strength at this site.
+- Annual maintenance will be required to prevent the invasive, non-native Phragmites australis from regaining strength at this site.
 Clipping the Phragmites in summer, herbicide application in the fall and debris removal in winter will probably be required annually.

 - Financial support from LWP, Cromwell Farm/ Ellsworth Civic League and residents, and Chesapeake Bay Restoration Fund ($4,820).